joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 1. Azure webapp, tier-shared [Servering static files, custom domain, SSL, cert-renewal (letsencrypt-alike-renewal-by-azure/digicert-combo.]

 **Components:**
-A: SSL: yes and automatic cert renewal (new preview with digicert)
+A. SSL: yes and automatic cert renewal (new preview with digicert)
-B: Custom domain: yes, but redirect from apex to www.~ is mandatory because no cert-automation for root.
+B. Custom domain: yes, but redirect from apex to www.~ is mandatory because no cert-automation for root.
-C: Privacy: yes, no browsing through all files.
+C. Privacy: yes, no browsing through all files.
 Bonus:
-D+: Rudendancy: none, only soft via caching in DNS via Always-On in Cloudflare.
+D.+ Rudendancy: none, only soft via caching in DNS via Always-On in Cloudflare.

 **Scenario check**
 Add Time, Reset or Trouble and what happenst then?
-I: Continiuity check: Softfail: Azure web app service certificate renewal might be broken when Cloudflare's proxy in DNS is enabled on the CNAME record of www.domain.tld.
+I.: Continiuity check: Softfail: Azure web app service certificate renewal might be broken when Cloudflare's proxy in DNS is enabled on the CNAME record of www.domain.tld.
 Unsure if web app will keep serving site with expired cert.
 Cloudflare is able to accept 'self-signed' certs at the backend, but unclear how it will react to expired certs.
-II: Reboot check: temporary offline or using cache, no further issues predicted
-III: Trouble check: Cloudflare's Always-On delivers the first go-to fix; however: not much redundancy options.
+II.: Reboot check: temporary offline or using cache, no further issues predicted III.: Trouble check: Cloudflare's Always-On delivers the first go-to fix; however: not much redundancy options.

 Last measurement: <0,01 euro per day. unclear why. > shared (free-percieved) tier is not actually free:
 **Measurement: Monthly total: 10-11 euro per month for the Azure Shared Web-App**